SoftwareAG/cumulocity-self-service-certification/docs/vendor-requirements.md

 | Measurement Fragment | The category of measurement | Yes |
 | Measurement Fragment Series | The name of the measurement series.
 Contains at least the `value` fragment, optionally the `unit` fragment | Yes |

- Measurements names should be written in camel-case because the Cumulocity IoT UI inserts a blank space between a lower-case and an upper-case letter and consecutive multiple upper-case letters are not separated with a blank space.
-The UI also does not display a prefix separated by one "_" (underline) symbol.
+ Measurement names should be written in camel-case.
+Cumulocity IoT UI inserts a blank space between a lower-case and an upper-case letter.
+Two or more consecutive upper-case letters are not separated with blank spaces.
+The UI also hides the prefix of a measurement name that is ending with a "_" (underline) symbol.

 Example POST body: